margamaiztegui/frontend-assessment/readme.md

 # frontend-assessment
-This project utilizes Vue.JS (vue/cli) and SCSS, pleae install the correcspo
+This project utilizes Vue.JS (vue/cli) and SCSS, pleae install the corresponding dependencies.
+Thank you!

 ## Project setup (only if NodeJS isn't installed)
 ```